micans/bash-utils/README.md

 ## Apparish

 Apparish implements apparix directory bookmarking in **bash** and **zsh**.
-You just need the file [.bourne-apparish](.bourne-apparish).
+You just need the file [.bourne-apparish](https://raw.githubusercontent.com/micans/bash-utils/master/.bourne-apparish).

-There is a cool [**fish** implementation](https://github.com/mzuther/appari-fish) made by Martin Zuther, named appari-fish).
+There is a cool [**fish** implementation](https://github.com/mzuther/appari-fish) made by Martin Zuther, named appari-fish.

 What apparish does: